Bimblis/Bimblis/README.md

  Then In "Home", I check if element "information" contains the info of element "name_data"
 ```

 The test is done.
 Now you can relax, or start with the next test.
-As long as you keep using the Bimblis steps, and they should cover about 90% of the tipical automation job, you dont have to write more code.
+As long as you keep using the Bimblis steps, and they should cover about 90% of the typical automation job, you don’t have to write more code.

 ##FAQ
 ### But I like to write steps kind of 'And I fill the formulary' and I think that this gem breaks the philosophy of Cucumber about making steps that give like a ton of important information so non technical managers can read my stuff and understand everything.

 Yeah, well.
-First, the non technical manager that doenst know Ruby and is going to download your code to have a good read between coffe and coffe is still to be born.
+First, the non technical manager that doesn’t know Ruby and is going to download your code to have a good read between coffee and coffee is still to be born.
 But, anyway, lets suppose you want to make a "traditional use" of cucumber, so, you want something like this:

 ```cucumber
 Given I navigate to "home_web"